jmpessoa/lazandroidmodulewizard/readme.txt

       :: warning: compatibility issue:

-        1. jForm: no more has the property "BackButton".
+        1. jForm: no more has the property "BackButton". no more has the property "MainActivity".

+                  [Indeed, now there is property "ActivityMode": (actMain, actSplash, actDisposable, actRecyclable)]

               Please,  edit/modify you *.lfm before loading your old project

         2. jEditText: no more has the property "SingleLine".
               Please,  edit/modify you *.lfm before loading your old project